 Depending on your financial objectives, mutual funds can be an essential tool for achieving long-term wealth.
-While they tend to have higher fees and more investment requirements than exchange-traded funds, their legacy status appeals to many investors.
+While they tend to have higher fees and greater investment minimums than exchange-traded funds, their legacy status appeals to many investors.

 What is a mutual fund and why should you consider investing in them?